Integrate Route4Me with Zapier

 It’s all based on what Zapier calls triggers and actions.
 In the previous example, uploading a file on Dropbox was the trigger, and sending an alert on Slack was the action.
 The trigger and the action together are known as a Zap.

 The best part is that the Zapier Scripting API allows developers to modify pretty much everything, so you can design all kinds of different Zaps with the 750+ apps that are compatible with Zapier.

 There are many different ways to use Zapier with Route4Me.
 You can use it to take customer addresses from your CRM solution and pin them to your map in Route4Me; you can use it to save orders from your eCommerce solution and schedule them for specific dates on Route4Me.
 You can also use it to automatically publish reports on Facebook pages every time a driver finished a route.

 Those three examples are just the tip of the iceberg when it comes to Route4Me + Zapier’s capabilities.
 The possibilities are endless.

 The following section provides an example of using Gmail with Route4Me on Zapier.

-We are going to demonstrate how Zapier can use Gmail to send you mail if one of your routes has been optimized in your Route4Me account.
+We are going to demonstrate how a Zapier integration can use Gmail to send you emails if one of your routes has been optimized in your Route4Me account.
 Zapier will monitor your Route4Me account for any route optimization activity and use Gmail to notify you through email.